 Who needs to be on board to create changes in your school’s prevention programs and how they are implemented?

-How can you get these key individuals involved throughout the process of program selection, implementation and evaluation?
+How can you get these key individuals involved throughout the process of program selection, implementation, and evaluation?

 Step 3: Determining program fit.